barbarabontempo/ruby-project-alt-guidelines-nyc04-seng-ft-053120/README.md

 ![Chalirty Home](./chlarity-home.png)

-**Chalarity** is a CLI app that allows you to look up charity ratings so you can be an informed donor.
+**Chlarity** is a CLI app that allows you to look up charity ratings so you can be an informed donor.

 ## How to Install
 1. Clone the repo onto your local machine.